Closeup of Rhonda Patrick

 “The avocado oil also has a very high smoke point so it can withstand some heat”

-“One of the main reasons I eat eggs is that eggs is provide me with choline.
+“One of the main reasons I eat eggs is that eggs provide me with choline.
 We already talked about how choline affects acetylcholine but it also serves as a methylation source and thus affects global epigenetics, which is a way of changing the activation or deactivation of various genes.”

 “I spread some tomatillo salsa on top of my eggs because I like it, foremost but it helps that it’s also high in tomatidine, which has been shown to boost muscle mass”